acm7552/PSYC684-PS2/Part4_ASR/README.md

 `conda activate whisper-ft-new`

-Once the environment has been installed, to train a model, run:
+Once the environment has been installed, to train a model, create an account on HuggingFace and request access to the eka-medical-asr-evaluation dataset.
+You will also need to create a token.
+Copy this token into `INTERT_HF_TOKEN`, then run:

 `python finetune_asr.py`